 Having proof of vaccination is going to be a 'way of life' for the immediate future.
 The most common forms are Digital Vaccination Records (through MyGov or Medicare), Personal Immunisation records, or proof of vaccination cards issued at the time of vaccination, or linked to the Services Victoria (QR Code) Check-in.
-If someone is medically exempt, an "AIR form" is required (see next item).
+If someone is medically exempt, a doctor's certificate of exemption is required.